 Begin this stomach exercise on all fours, knees and hands on the floor.
 Keep your stomach pulled in and extend your left arm out in front of you (football fans, imagine a referee signaling first down).
 Keep this arm outstretched as you extend your right leg out behind you.
 Switch arms and legs, and repeat for an entire set.
 Take particular care not to let your pelvis sway out of position.

 Some other honorable mentions include the vertical leg crunch, torso twists, and Pilates Yoga routine which emphasize the body core.
 Feel free to research some of these exercises more, once you have mastered the three above.
-Now that you are armed with some of the better stomach exercises, you are on your way to a thinner stomach.
+Now that you are armed with some of the better stomach exercises, you are on your way to good looks from a thinner stomach.